 The difference between the number of recognized ODs and that of ODs with a first payment can be partly explained by the late recording of recognized ODs at the end of the year which can have a first payment only at the beginning of the following year.
 A more or less important shift occurs each year.
 On the other hand, some recognized ODs bring no cost at all or no absence from work to the occupational injury insurance.
-This is the case, for instance, of recognized ODs for retired victims and which are taken in charge by the sickness insurance (latency period).
+This is the case, for instance, of recognized ODs for retired victims.
 There is no compensation for days off since there is no loss of income.